krisjowen/rockpaperscissorsfirewater/README.md

 [View deployed site](https://krisjowen.github.io/rockpaperscissorsfirewater/)

 Rock Paper Scissors Fire Water is an extension of the traditional Rock Paper Scissors game, introducting two new options in Fire and Water.
-There appear to be few options to play this online so there is a clear benefit to producint this version of the game.
+There appear to be few options to play this online so there is a clear benefit to producing this version of the game.

 ![Image showing website on multiple devies to show responsiveness](image.png)